BaseMax/FilterLines/README.md

 # Filter Lines Code

-A script for filtering the lines of the file with a specific format.
+#### Excluding and counting filtered lines in a text

+Count and exclude lines that start with a number, letter, etc.  fast and easy.